Books and Vintage Merchandise Store

 Elizabeth Barrett trading card, a late 19th c. precursor of literary postcards which later featured the same portrait.

-During the last years of Queen Victoria’s reign cigarette makers inserted small trading cards like the one above into their packs with the hope that smokers (or their children) might start to collect all the cards in a series.
+During the last years of Queen Victoria’s reign cigarette makers inserted small trading cards like the one above into their thin paper packs with the hope that smokers (or their children) might start to collect all the cards in a series.
 Tobacconists issued several different series of cards.
-One might depict royals, another military men, yet another animals—and almost every brand had a series devoted to authors.
-This example from the 1890s inspired several nearly-identical postcards ten years later when the postcard was born.
+One set might depict royals, another military men, yet another animals of a certain type—and almost every tobacco brand had a series devoted to authors.
+The cards not only induced people to buy yet ever more cigarette packs, with the hope of assembling a complete set of the series devoted to literary figures—the trading cards also helped to stiffen the packaging, preventing the cigarettes inside from being crushed in a purse or pocket.

 Famous Statues of Authors in Postcards